 2. Free things to do in Windsor: Picnic in Alexandra Gardens

 This beautiful park has views of the castle and some wonderful features.
 Alexandra Gardens boasts a sun dial where you act as the dial, large grassy areas bordered with curved seats and footpaths perfect for scooters.

 You’ll also find reasonably priced parking here, either on the road by the river or in the large car park at the far end.

-Fresh air and free: Walk along the River Thames
+3. Get some fresh air: Walk along the River Thames